 Before prompts or dashboards, you need one truth: who actually buys your product, why they buy, and where they buy from.

-- Use case: The scenario where this buyer is in-market
+- Use case: The job this buyer is trying to get done, feeds Use-Case Position scoring

 - Business context: Market, segment, and region